BradleyG92/fog-docs/docs/kb/how-tos/deploy-an-image.md

 ### Deploy image now

 You are then asked to deploy the image now.
-If you say 'Y' here, besided restering this machine in Fog, also, a deployment task will be created.
+If you say 'Y' here, besides registering this machine in Fog, a deployment task will also be created.
 Upon next network boot of this machine, the image will be deployed to this machine.